Institute for Higher Education Policy

 Research Analyst/Senior Research Analyst

-The Institute for Higher Education Policy (IHEP) is a nonpartisan, nonprofit organization committed to promoting access to and success in higher education for all students, with a special focus on underserved populations.
+The Institute for Higher Education Policy (IHEP) is a nonpartisan nonprofit research and advocacy organization committed to promoting access and success in higher education for all students with a focus on students of color, students from low-income backgrounds, and other historically marginalized populations.
 Based in Washington, D.C., IHEP develops innovative, equity-centric, policy- and practice-oriented research to guide policymakers and education leaders in developing high-impact policies that will address our nation’s most pressing education challenges.

-- Write and manage production of reports, briefs, concept papers, PowerPoint presentations, memos, newsletters, and other content to disseminate research and analysis to key policy- and practice-audiences.
-A senior analyst would help conceptualize the framework for these writings and identify materials that can be used to advocate IHEP positions to policymakers (e.g., one-pagers, fact sheets, infographics).
+- Draft and manage the production of reports, briefs, concept papers, PowerPoint presentations, memos, newsletters, and other content to disseminate research and analysis to key policy- and practice-audiences.
+A senior analyst would help generate ideas and identify materials that can be used to advocate IHEP positions to policymakers and practitioners (e.g., one-pagers, fact sheets, infographics).

-- Build and maintain positive relationships with partnering organizations, funders, and others.
-Senior analyst will be expected to serve as point person for key relationships and identify and build new strategic relationships.
+- Build and maintain positive relationships with external partners, such as practitioners, peer organizations, external researchers, institutional partners, state and system-level collaborators, vendors (e.g., copyeditors), and others.
+A senior analyst will be expected to serve as point person for key relationships and identify and build new strategic relationships.

-- Provide logistical and administrative support to various large-scale, grant- funded projects involving multiple organizational/institutional partners.
+- Provide logistical and administrative support to various large-scale, grant- funded projects involving multiple organizational and institutional partners.

 - Work with IHEP’s Operations team to track and manage grants, including expenses, deliverables, grant reports, and budget modifications.